Census Benchmarking

 Analysing the Data -

 While the concept of race is socially constructed, the experience of racial/ethnic discrimination is very real.
-Consequently, while we acknowledge the ambiguities involved in this analysis, the purpose of the methodology we present is to lay a foundation for evidencing systemic racism in policing.
+Consequently, while we acknowledge the limitations involved in this analysis, the purpose of this methodology is to create a foundation for estimating the existence of systemic racism in policing.
+It draws on similar benchmarking methodologies developed by the Equality Commission in the UK, Professor Scot Wortley in Canada and John Lamberth in the US.

-In addition to ambiguities in the concept of race itself and how it may be perceived, there are compounding ambiguities as a consequence of the questions asked in the Australian Census.
-At this point, the Australian Census does not collect ethnic identity or ethnic appearance.
+To date, the Australian Census does not collect ethnic identity or ethnic appearance.
 Instead, it records ‘ancestry’.
-One of the key ambiguities in the Census is that it allows people to record their ancestry as ‘Australian’.
+One of the limitations of the Census is that it allows people to record their ancestry as ‘Australian’.
 In 2021, 27% of Victorians described themselves as being of ‘Australian’ ancestry.
 What does this mean?
 Other than First Nations people, all Australians are immigrants.
 This 27% of people could be White appearing or appear like any other racialised group.
 This is a critical issue that the census needs to address to enable effective research into systemic racism in Australia.
 The present study makes an assumption that people of ‘Australian’ ancestry group are White appearing.
 We make this assumption based on the ‘normalisation’ of whiteness in Australia that results in White people being more likely to consider themselves ‘Australian’ without qualifying this label than other groups (see Stanaway et. al. 2024)

-A second key ambiguity is that the census allows people to record up to two ancestries.
+A second ambiguity is that the census allows people to record up to two ancestries.
 This means that the number of people of different types of ancestries is 127% greater than the total population in Victoria.
 To manage this issue we have divided the total number of people with a particular ancestry type by the total responses not the total population to find a percentage in the population figure.
-As a consequence the racial appearance populations are estimates only.
+Consequently racial appearance populations are estimates only.

 Racial appearance population estimates from the 2021 Census